balto-fr-github/balto-core/README.md

 - `text-inverted`, `text-primary`
 - `font-inter`, `font-mackinac` utility classes for consistent typography

-Without proper Tailwind configuration in your consuming project, these custom styles won't be available and the components will lose their styling.
+Without proper Tailwind configuration and styles import in your consuming project, these custom styles won't be available and the components will lose their styling.

 ## Component Examples